Bombing of Tokyo (10 March 1945): Early incendiary raids on Japan

 Several raids were conducted to test the effectiveness of firebombing against Japanese cities.
 A small incendiary attack was made against Tokyo on the night of 29/30 November 1944, but caused little damage.
 Incendiaries were also used as part of several other raids.
-On 18 December 84 XX Bomber Command B-29s conducted an incendiary raid on the Chinese city of Hankou which caused extensive damage.
+On 18 December, 84 XX Bomber Command B-29s conducted an incendiary raid on the Japanese-occupied Chinese city of Hankou which caused extensive damage.
 That day, the Twentieth Air Force directed XXI Bomber Command to dispatch 100 B-29s on a firebombing raid against Nagoya.
 An initial attack took place on 22 December which was directed at an aircraft factory and involved 78 bombers using precision bombing tactics.
 Few of the incendiaries landed in the target area.
 On 3 January, 97 Superfortresses were dispatched to firebomb Nagoya.
 This attack started some fires, which were soon brought under control by firefighters.
 The success in countering the raid led the Japanese authorities to become over-confident about their ability to protect cities against incendiary attacks.
 The next firebombing raid was directed against Kobe on 4 February, and bombs dropped from 69 B-29s started fires which destroyed or damaged 1,039 buildings.

-On 19 February the Twentieth Air Force issued a new targeting directive for XXI Bomber Command.
+On 19 February, the Twentieth Air Force issued a new targeting directive for XXI Bomber Command.
 While the Japanese aviation industry remained the primary target, the directive placed a stronger emphasis on firebombing raids against Japanese cities.
 The directive also called for a large-scale trial incendiary raid as soon as possible.
 This attack was made against Tokyo on 25 February.
 A total of 231 B-29s were dispatched, of which 172 arrived over the city; this was XXI Bomber Command's largest raid up to that time.
 The attack was conducted in daylight, with the bombers flying in formation at high altitudes.
 It caused extensive damage, with almost 28,000 buildings being destroyed.
 This was the most destructive raid to have been conducted against Japan, and LeMay and the Twentieth Air Force judged that it demonstrated that large-scale firebombing was an effective tactic.